bxparks/AceTime/README.md

 The [AutoBenchmark.ino](examples/AutoBenchmark/) program measures the amount of CPU cycles taken by some of the more expensive `DateTime` methods.
-The most expensive method is the constructor `DateTime(seconds)`.
+The most expensive method is the `DateTime::forSeconds(seconds)` factory method.
 Here is a summary of how long that constructor takes for some Arduino boards that I have access to:
 ```
 ----------------------------+---------+
 Board or CPU                |  micros |